My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Yes, sensual!
 I'm not afraid of words.

-And then, the somewhat random side of the production of this fabric means that the jacket you get will not be strictly identical to your neighbor.
+And then, the somewhat random nature of the production of this fabric means that the jacket you get will not be strictly identical to your neighbor's.

 And I like that.
-And to Julien too who likes its rather unique aged appearance.
+And Julien too, who likes its rather unique aged look.

 Shoulder of a green jacket

 Of course, just for your beautiful eyes, I wore prototype #1 over and over again to test the material.
-And I must say that it holds up perfectly well and is very pleasant to wear.
+And I have to say that it holds up perfectly and is very comfortable to wear.

 man green jacket pink cap suitcases

-Yes, I abused the jacket a bit.
+Yes, I roughed up the jacket a bit.
 And it went very well!
-Note that I wear a 48 (size of our prototypes) and that I am more of a 50.
+Note that I wear a 48 (the size of our prototypes) and I am more like a 50.

 Why not ripstop like most jungle jackets?

 Ripstop would have been the easy answer.
-And it is logical because its structure greatly limits tearing as its name clearly indicates ( rip = tearing).
+And it makes sense because its structure strongly limits tearing as its name clearly indicates ( rip = tearing).

 But to bring the jacket into a slightly less utilitarian aesthetic dimension, I needed a material with more charm.

-I worked on a pass never seen before at BonneGueule
+I worked on a collar never seen before at BonneGueule

 It's a 3-in-1